daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 Easy, fast, and simple renew-ability and stability is a principle goal of Tiny Core.
 The core system provides most of what you need for a working environment, which they can then tweak from there via applications.
-The vidoe provides an excelent but quick into to [Tiny Core Linux File Architecture and Boot Process][24].
+The video provides an excellent but quick into to [Tiny Core Linux File Architecture and Boot Process][24].

 Once TCL is booted, the user is then able to connect to the online repositories in order to install the applications they desire and configure their system.